+408 Camp Road, BROADMEADOWS 3047

+Principal: Katherine Cromie

+Web: www.sdbroadmeadows.catholic.edu.au

-408 Camp Road, BROADMEADOWS 3047 Principal: Alison Bretag Web: www.sdbroadmeadows.catholic.edu.au Registration: 1593, E Number: E1215 I, Alison Bretag, attest that St Dominic's School is compliant with:
+Registration: 1593, E Number: E1215

+Principal's Attestation

-- The minimum standards and other requirements for school registration and school boarding premises (if applicable) as specified in the Education and Training Reform Act 2006 (Vic) and the Education and Training Reform Regulations 2017 (Vic). - Australian Government accountability requirements related to the 2023 school year under the Australian Education Act 2013 (Cth) and the Australian Education Regulations 2023 (Cth). - The Child Safe Standards as prescribed in Ministerial Order 1359 Implementing the Child Safe Standards, Managing the Risk of Child Abuse in Schools and School Boarding Premises.
+- I, Katherine Cromie, attest that St Dominic's School is compliant with: - The minimum standards and other requirements for school registration and school boarding premises (if applicable) as specified in the Education and Training Reform Act 2006 (Vic) and the Education and Training Reform Regulations 2017 (Vic). - Australian Government accountability requirements related to the 2023 school year under the Australian Education Act 2013 (Cth) and the Australian Education Regulations 2023 (Cth). - The Child Safe Standards as prescribed in Ministerial Order 1359 Implementing the Child Safe Standards, Managing the Risk of Child Abuse in Schools and School Boarding Premises.